dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 comments: true
 ---

+[Caffe](http://caffe.berkeleyvision.org/) has been a well-known and widely used deep learning framework.
+Now MXNet has supported calling most caffe operators(layers) and loss functions directly in its symbolic graph!
+Using own customized caffe layer is effortless.

+Besides Caffe, MXNet has already embedded torch modules([link](https://github.com/dmlc/mxnet/blob/master/docs/how_to/torch.md)).

-This blog demonstrates two steps to use Caffe operator in MXNet, including:
+This blog demonstrates two steps to use Caffe op in MXNet:

 * How to install MXNet with Caffe support.